openstack/charm-guide/doc/source/openstack-on-lxd.rst

 Overview
 ========

-An OpenStack deployment is typically made over a number of physical servers, using LXD containers where appropriate for control plane services.
+A production OpenStack deployment is typically made over a number of physical servers, using LXD containers where appropriate for control plane services.

 However, the average developer probably does not have, or want to have, access to such infrastructure for day-to-day charm development.

 Its possible to deploy OpenStack using the OpenStack Charms in LXD containers on a single machine; this allows for faster, localized charm development and testing.

+The scenarios presented here are for development, testing and demonstration, and should not be used in place of multiple-machine, highly-available OpenStack deployment topologies and configurations more suitable for production use cases.

 Host Setup
 ==========